motion/orbit/packages/automagical/README.md

 }
 ```

-There is also a `whenChanged` helper which is like `when` but will continue once the value changes at all.
+There is also a `whenChanged` helper which is like `when` but continues once the value changes at all.

+## Multiple updates

-Finally, you can do "pipes", where you set a value multiple times over the course of a reaction:
+Finally, you can multiple-updates, where you set a value multiple times over the course of a reaction:

 ```js
 class MyStore {